 Internationally, Woodcroft won a gold medal with Team Canada at the 2015 Men’s World Hockey Championship as an assistant coach.
 He was also an assistant coach for the under-23 Team North America at the 2016 World Cup of Hockey.

 Joined the Condors (AHL) as an assistant coach in 2015-16 after serving as head coach of the 2014-15 ECHL Bakersfield Condors.

 Compiled four consecutive 40-win seasons in the Quebec Major Junior Hockey League (QMJHL) with Lewiston and Blainville-Boisbriand.

 Previously an assistant coach at his alma mater, Clarkson (NY) University, from 2003-2010.

-Johnson, 27, joins the organization after playing professionally with Springfield (AHL), Reading (ECHL), and Missouri (ECHL).
+Johnson joined the organization in 2017 after playing professionally with Springfield (AHL), Reading (ECHL), and Missouri (ECHL).

-He will assist the coaching staff with video breakdown and analysis.
+He assists the coaching staff with video breakdown and analysis.

 Originally from Bloomington, Minnesota, Johnson played four seasons of collegiate hockey at the University of Minnesota-Duluth.